By 1936 there were more than 6,000 artists employed by the WPA. (MM27)

 Frank Hahn went to Singapore to work for a crude rubber importing company.
 He would not see Kline again until 1938 in New York.
 Kline and Martha Kinney remained in the flat on Westbourne Grove.
 (FK176)

 In June 1936, Milton Avery wrote to Louis Kaufman, "Over to Marcus [Mark Rothko] last night his book is coming along fine, sounds pretty good to me."
 Other friends of Rothko also remember him reading to them from a book he was writing on painting.
 However, no such book remains.
 Rothko did write in something called The Scribble Book, a notebook which was the source of a talk he gave in 1938 at the Center Academy where he taught art to children.
 The book, however, also contained a list of his exhibitions including ones that occurred after the talk.
-The Scribble Book also contained a title page and a three-page outline and about ten pages of text for a long essay or book comparing the various elements and processes common to paintings by children and traditional art.
-The Scribble Book made reference to Plato, Kant, Nietzsche's The Birth of Tragedy and Wilhelm Viola's Child Art and Franz Cizek and Oskar Pfister's Psycho-analysis in the Service of Education.
+According to Rothko biographer, James E. B. Breslin, The Scribble Book made reference to Plato, Kant, Nietzsche's The Birth of Tragedy and Wilhelm Viola's Child Art and Franz Cizek and Oskar Pfister's Psycho-analysis in the Service of Education.
 (RO134)

 Arshile Gorky had incorporated Wyatt Davis' photos into his original Floyd Bennett field mural designs (prior to being reassigned to the Newark Airport project).
 Gorky convinced the Federal Art Project that he and Davis should work on separate murals during late spring or early summer.
 (HH266)